ItaySharabi/Search-Algorithms/MarblesPuzzle/README.md

-# Marbles Puzzle Game Solving Algorithms
+# Marbles Puzzle - Game Solving
 This project is all about finding (The best?) solutions for a certain problem, for instance: `Arrange the Marbles` Game, which is a very simple game, but when it comes to figuring out